 This useful information aims to help plan your Lord of the Glens cruise.
 The Joining Your Cruise page provides information on transfers and timings.

 Air Conditioning/Heating: Lord of the Glens is both air-conditioned and heated as and when appropriate throughout the voyage.
-Cabins have individual controls to regulate the temperature.

 Children: Children under the age of 11 years are generally discouraged.

 Communication: Mobile phones are in range for most of the voyage(s), but please note some blind spots do exist, particularly in the remote lochs and islands.
 A complimentary email/Internet/printing facility is available in reception.
 Given that the signal is obtained via mobile telephony, it is subject to signal variation.
 Limited Wi-Fi is available.

 Daily Programme: The following day’s ‘activity programme’ – comprising the intended navigation, any excursion activities and timings, as well as other pertinent and interesting information – is posted each evening on the activity lectern in reception and a copy is also placed in each individual cabin.